Dong'an chicken

-Dong'an chicken (東安雞 (东安鸡, Dōng'ānjī)) is a Chinese cold parboiled chicken dish, flavoured with chili peppers, ground sichuan peppercorns, white rice vinegar, scallions and ginger.
+Dong'an chicken (東安雞 (东安鸡, Dōng'ānjī)) is a Chinese cold parboiled chicken dish, flavoured with chili peppers, ground Sichuan peppercorns, white rice vinegar, scallions and ginger.
 It is named after Dong'an County.
-It is one of the signature dishes of Hunan chefs.

-Dong'an chicken is a traditional Hunan dish, which started in the Tang Dynasty.
-In February 1972, when the then U.S. President Richard Nixon visited China, Mao Zedong entertained Nixon with Hunan dishes such as Dong'an chicken at a banquet.
+Dong'an chicken is a traditional Hunan dish, which started in the Tang dynasty.
+In February 1972, when then-U.S. President Richard Nixon visited China, Mao Zedong entertained Nixon with Hunan dishes such as Dong'an chicken at a banquet.

-It has evolved through three dynasties, named "Mature vinegar chicken" in the Western Jin Dynasty, "Guanbao chicken" in the late Qing Dynasty, and "Dong'an chicken" in the Republic of China.
+It has evolved through three dynasties, named "mature vinegar chicken" in the Western Jin dynasty, "Guanbao chicken" in the late Qing dynasty, and "Dong'an chicken" in the Republic of China.